maxi-blocks/maxi-blocks/readme.txt

 == Documentation & support ==

-Our resources will help you get started and master Maxi Blocks in no time:
+Our resources will help you get started and master MaxiBlocks in no time:

 - **Detailed documentation:** Step-by-step guides, troubleshooting tips, and in-depth explanations for every feature.
 Visit our [help desk](https://maxiblocks.com/go/help-desk) for more.